Updated May 26, 2026§ For Everyday Items

 The Xiaomi Tag at $14.99 is the cheapest credible item tracker that works on either Apple Find My or Google Find Hub.
 The hardware basics, Bluetooth LE 5.4, IP67 waterproofing, and a user-replaceable CR2032, all match trackers that cost twice as much.

-The honest caveats are real: no UWB precision finding, a modest 72 dB buzzer, one network at a time, and US distribution through Xiaomi’s global store rather than Amazon.
+The honest caveats are real: no UWB precision finding, no published buzzer loudness rating, one network at a time, and US distribution through Xiaomi’s global store rather than Amazon.
 If those trade-offs don’t break the use case, the Tag is the best value in the category right now.
 For owners who want UWB or a loud speaker, an AirTag or a Samsung SmartTag 2 remains the right purchase.

 FAQ